 Paranoid Personality Disorder

-- A reluctance to trust or confide in others out of fear they will use information against them
+- A reluctance to trust or confide in others out of fear they will use the information against them

-- An unreasonable belief that others are trying to sabotage, harm or lie to them, causing a chronic suspicion of others’ motives or actions
+- An unreasonable belief that others are trying to sabotage, harm, or lie to them, causing a chronic suspicion of others’ motives or actions

 - Perceiving innocent remarks as a personal attack and having an angry or hostile reaction